 - In chapter 4, Mr. Piper spends a significant amount of time to explain that by using the phrase “one act of righteousness,” Paul actually means “the entire life of Christ’s obedience.”

 - As we draw closer to the end of the book, Mr. Piper informs us that the imputation of the righteousness of Christ does not rest in the crucifixion alone, but also includes Christ’s many acts of obedience throughout His life.
 To his credit, Mr. Piper includes a lengthy footnote recognizing that Jonathan Edwards held that “Christ’s death itself both paid the penalty for our sin and accomplished or positive righteousness.”
 Clearly, Mr. Piper sees a contrast between the view for which he is advocating and that of Jonathan Edwards.
 Therefore, since Edwards never denied the imputation of Christ’s righteousness, the difference between him and Piper is this understanding of the “righteousness of Christ.”
 For Piper, it is imputation of the active obedience of Christ.
 For Edwards, the imputation of the righteousness of Christ is only in relation to the death of Christ or His passive obedience.
-This is precisely the same difference that distinguishes the position of Denver Reformed Church.
+This is precisely the same difference that distinguishes the position of Christ Covenant Church.

 - In another footnote found in the conclusion of the book, Mr. Piper finally explains that “Christ’s righteousness” has two components: His passive obedience (death) and His active obedience (perfect life).
 He further points out that in both his passive and active obedience, Christ acted vicariously on behalf of the believer.